ZedDeeCee/ZedDeeCee.github.io/_books/2016-FuckThisShit.md

 Release Date: 3rd Feb 2016

-Zed is unhappy.
-He is fast approaching thirty and he hasn't even had sex yet.
-He also told his friend that he would kill himself by the time he was thirty.
-Rather than die a virgin, he decides to pay for sex.
+**Learning not to give a fuck sometimes involves a lot of fucking.**

-He pays for an hour.
-The girl is pretty.
-They have sex.
-The hour is over.
-He didn't come.
-What the fuck?
-Shouldn't it be easy for guys to have an orgasm?
-Isn't that the whole point of sex?
-What is wrong with him?
-What the fuck is this shit?
+At twenty-nine, Zed has never been in love, much less a relationship.
+With a year to go before being a thirty-year-old virgin, he decides to pay for sex.
+But sex is not as easy as it seems.
+See, Zed has situational anorgasmia, which means that he can't orgasm during sex.

-But, as he finds out more about himself and his sexual dysfunction, he learns that the best way forward is actually to not give a fuck about all this shit.
+Zed tries to figure it out his sexual dysfunction.
+But he never would have guessed that making lots and lots of love would be crucial in learning of how to love himself.

 [Universal Book Link](https://books2read.com/u/3RaXgp){:target="_blank"}